MaliqT/Cloud-Infrastructure/README.md

 * sudo systemctl enable httpd
 * echo "Hello, World!" | sudo tee /var/www/html/index.html

 That's my first project getting started on learning cloud infrastructure

-# Learning
-Cloud-Infrastructure in today's modern use of software development allows the ability for one to control a remote instance programmatically.
-This project is to serve as my own learning about cloud-infrastructure.
-So far, I'm able to start and stop an instance by using aws ec2 start-instances --instance-ids "instanceID" and aws ec2 stop-instances --instance-ids "instanceID" and this can be done without being connected to the instance itself with ssh -i "MyKeyPair.pem" ec2-user@instance-ip.

 My learning will focus on a few milestones that I want to complete.
 These are as follows:
 ## Compute: